marqsm/LED-bot/docs/HACKER_SCHOOL_NOTES.md

 ### Connecting to the Beaglebone

-The beaglebone lives at `ledbone.local` on the Hacker School network.
+The beaglebone lives at `ledbone.local` on the Recurse Center network.
 If you can't find it here is another way you can conncet.

 Find your IP Address with `ifconfig` or sometimes `ip addr`